Getting Started With Ourchive

 Troubleshooting

-If something goes wrong with your install, we recommend reviewing the details: did you use the same username and path as the guide?
+If something else goes wrong with your install, we recommend reviewing the details: did you use the same username and path as the guide?
 Are you on the same Ubuntu version? etc. If that plus googling the error doesn't fix it, you can contact us.